uoftgasa/uoftgasa.github.io/markdown/index.md

 The thesis committee is intended to provide you with valuable context for their project, by incorporating voices of faculty not directly involved in your thesis work.
 Thesis committees are typically 3 faculty, although that number may increase if you have co-supervisors.
 Students should meet with their thesis committee in the months of October and March, composing a report of their progress for each meeting.
 The thesis committee assesses your work on the basis of both the report and the meeting, and assigns a letter grade of A or B, where A corresponds to satisfactory progress and B indicates improvement is necessary.

 The thesis committee is useful outside of strict committee meetings.
-Faculty on the committr
+Faculty on the committee may be helpful in resolving disagreements between student and supervisor, or in helping the student develop their skills for the job market.

 ### Thesis